burnoutberni/someone-is-wrong-on-the-internet/README.md

 4. Save your settings

 **Using the Extension:**
-1. Navigate to any website with comments
+1. Navigate to a supported website (see `sites.json` for the list)
 2. Click "Scan page for comments" in the extension popup
-3. The extension will highlight detected comments and show a "most problematic" one
+3. If the site is supported, the extension will highlight detected comments
 4. Click "Suggest reply" on any highlighted comment to generate an AI response
 5. Choose your preferred tone and language for the response
 6. Copy the generated reply or use it as inspiration

+**Supported Sites:**
+The extension currently works on:
+- derstandard.at (Austrian news site)

+Implemented, but untested:
+- reddit.com (social news aggregation)
+- news.ycombinator.com (Hacker News)
+- youtube.com (video comments)
+- twitter.com / x.com (social media)
+- disqus.com (comment system)

+To add support for new sites, edit `src/sites.json` with the appropriate CSS selectors.

 **Site Management:**
 - Toggle the extension on/off for specific websites using the site controls in the popup